Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

     sudo install -m 644 ./cloud.cfg /etc/cloud    # Overwrite
     sudo install -m 644 ./99-template-maint.cfg /etc/cloud/cloud.cfg.d
     ```
     💡 The attached shell script `infra/prevent-cloud-init.sh` will do the jobs for you.
-Bring the whole directory into the template VM and execute it with `sudo`.
+Bring the whole directory into the template VM and execute it with root privileges.
   - Remove/clean any cloud-init artifacts as needed.
 Power off the VM and turn it into a Template.

 - **On the Windows Admin Host**